w.clusters: Clusters

 w.clusters.permanent_delete(cluster_id=clstr.cluster_id)

-cluster size. * If the previous cluster was an autoscaling cluster, the current cluster starts with the minimum number of nodes. * If the cluster is not currently in a TERMINATED state, nothing will happen. * Clusters launched to run a job cannot be started.
+Starts a terminated Spark cluster with the supplied ID.
+This works similar to createCluster except: - The previous cluster id and attributes are preserved. - The cluster starts with the last specified cluster size. - If the previous cluster was an autoscaling cluster, the current cluster starts with the minimum number of nodes. - If the cluster is not currently in a TERMINATED state, nothing will happen. - Clusters launched to run a job cannot be started.

 Parameters: